How to manage employee expenses

 As mentioned above, manual expense management demands a lot of time, money and effort.
-An automated expense management system streamlines the spending and reimbursement process (if applicable) and helps you to be more efficient.
+An automated expense management system with ready-made templates streamlines the spending and employee reimbursement process (if applicable) and helps you to be more efficient.

 The best part about digital expense management systems is they make it far easier for employees to follow the rules.
 This eliminates most potential mistakes from occurring, such as overspending, double-entry, lost receipts and so on.

-Here is how Tide’s expense management feature can help you:
+Here is how Tide’s expense management feature will help you:

 E-receipts and receipt scanning features make verification much easier and faster for you and your finance department.

-With Tide for example, you can take a picture of your receipts and upload them directly to your Tide app.
-Not only can you attach receipts to specific transactions, but you can add multiple attachments and notes along with each scanned receipt, such as a picture or description of the purchased item itself for additional clarity.
+With Tide, you can take a picture of your receipts and upload them directly to your Tide app from iOS and Android mobile devices.
+Not only can you attach receipts to specific transactions, but you can add multiple attachments and notes along with each scanned receipt for additional clarity, such as a picture or description of the purchased item itself.